 If you are purchasing through a real estate agents, their fee is paid by the seller.

-The charges for the notary and the property-registry are also to be paid by the buyer.
+The costs for the notary and the land registry are also borne by the buyer.

-All in all the charges are approximately 10-12% of the value of the property.
+All in all, the cost is approximately 10-12% of the property value.